← Back to Blog

 Check My Options →

-Every commercial cross-border transaction in South Africa must carry a Balance of Payment (BOP) code reported to the SARB.
+Every commercial cross-border transaction in South Africa must carry a Balance of Payment (BOP) code reported to the South African Reserve Bank (SARB).
 Get this wrong consistently and you invite a SARB Financial Surveillance audit.
-The mechanics of BOP code compliance are covered in detail in our B2B foreign invoice payments guide — this is the operational layer your finance team needs to get right before volume scales.

 Step 3: Decide Your Hedging Posture